master-co/styled/README.md

 <a class="inline-flex font:14 italic">Button 2</a>
 <button class="inline-flex font:14 text:center italic font:bold">Button 3</button>
 ```
-⚠️ The target to extend only accept styled elements.
+⚠️ Extended sources only accept styled elements.

+# Related
+- [@master/css](https://github.com/master-co/css) - A Virtual CSS language with enhanced syntax. ~13KB
+- [@master/literal](https://github.com/master-co/literal) - Conditionally construct class names and strings with template literals. ~600B

 # Inspiration
 Some of our core concepts and designs are inspired by these giants.
 - **Template Literal** - The use of template literals as syntactic sugar for reusing components is inspired by [Styled Components](https://styled-components.com/).

-# Related
-- [@master/css](https://github.com/master-co/css) - A Virtual CSS language with enhanced syntax. ~13KB
-- [@master/literal](https://github.com/master-co/literal) - Conditionally construct class names and strings with template literals. ~600B